Yuki-Sakaguchi/denshobato/README.md

 - ✅ **Predictable Behavior**: Always submit when you mean to submit
 - ✅ **IME-Friendly**: Perfect compatibility with all input methods
 - ✅ **Universal Compatibility**: Works with any application that accepts text input
-- ✅ **Safe Backup**: Your text is always saved to clipboard as insurance
+- ✅ **Safe Backup**: Your message is always saved to clipboard as insurance

 ## Features

-- **Smart Text Input**: Enter text in a dedicated form that bypasses IME-related issues
+- **Smart Message Input**: Enter messages in a dedicated form that bypasses IME-related issues
-- **Direct Application Integration**: Automatically sends text to the currently focused application
+- **Direct Application Integration**: Automatically sends messages to the currently focused application
-- **Clipboard Integration**: Automatically saves text to your clipboard for backup and convenience
+- **Clipboard Integration**: Automatically saves messages to your clipboard for backup and convenience
 - **Fallback Support**: Gracefully handles permission issues with multiple fallback methods
-- **Cross-Application Compatible**: Works with any application that accepts text input
+- **Cross-Application Compatible**: Works with any application that accepts message input

 ## How It Works

 1. **Launch Denshobato** from Raycast
-2. **Enter your text** in the provided text area
+2. **Enter your message** in the provided message area
 3. **Submit** - Denshobato will:
-   - Attempt to paste text directly to the focused application using Raycast's clipboard API
+   - Attempt to paste message directly to the focused application using Raycast's clipboard API
    - If direct paste fails, use AppleScript to simulate Cmd+V keystroke
-   - Always save the text to your clipboard as a backup
+   - Always save the message to your clipboard as a backup
    - Restore your original clipboard content after operation

 ## Installation